 Controls weather within a limited radius.
 “Freezes” his skin making his exterior more dense and tough, like an iceberg.
-Enemies often risk frostbite if contact is made with D-Watt’s skin in freeze-mode.
+Enemies often risk frostbite if contact is made when D-Watt’s skin is in freeze-mode.
 He’s moody, though.
 Don’t expect many sunny days on the blocks across the Blugangsta borough of Old Big City.

 Codename: The Tonka

 B.A.D.’s tank.
 Appears to move at near supersonic speed when pop, lock, and rushing enemies.
 In actuality, The Tonka can “fall” toward them by controlling the direction of gravity around him.
 The Glowglitter takes to Samuel almost as naturally as it does to The Acrobat.
 His active gym-life increases his invulnerability.
 Samuel is a personal trainer and “Jam-ersizing” instructor at Gym In To Me—located in the Bubbles borough of Old Big City.
 You can see The Tonka occasionally attending Saturday morning’s “Boobs N’ Break’fus” at Dirty Diana’s on the south side.
 Good & Plenty are also valued guests of this establishment.
 Again, they’re weird.

 Genetically bred by Pharaoh Nogo as part of Nogo’s alpha-stage experiments.
 Merely invincible.
 A force field protects The Show-Gun from severe physical damage and enhances his already enhanced enhancements.
 Commutes by way of flight at a supersonic level.
 Uses field to act like sunglasses, shielding his outward appearance.
 Runs a self-defense dojo out of Gym In To Me.
 Often Tonka’s transport.
 Often outside in the cold on Saturday mornings waiting for his homie Tonka to finish his business at “Boobs N’ Break’fus.”
 It’s a happening.